Introduction

 You write the business logic.
 Wick handles everything else:

-- Admin UI — config editor, tag management, job schedule
+- Admin UI — config editor, tag management, job schedule, connector test panel + history

-- Tags & visibility — group tools, set public/private per tool
+- Tags & visibility — group tools, set public/private per tool, filter-tag access control

 - SSO — configurable from admin panel, no code changes